 Many of these plants are shade lovers or shade tolerant and will grow in a forest garden.

 I am Alison Tindale, of The Backyard Larder.
 I love growing my own food and am learning more about perennial vegetables every week.
 I grow perennial vegetable plants for my own backyard and allotment and to sell to others.
 See Plants for Sale.
 And I write a blog to share my discoveries about how to grow perennial vegetables and how to cook them too!
-My latest post is about making a frittata with the flower sprouts of Good King Henry, sea kale and Turkish rocket.
+My latest post is about cooking with horseradish leaves.

 In an era when we all need to reduce our reliance on oil I hope that bounteous backyards, perennial food plants and forest gardens are a path towards more local, planet-friendly food production.